How Do We Define The Cheapest Places To Live Well?

 Cali has a modern, well-planned infrastructure and public transport system.
 Integrated into the existing network are wide-ranging and inexpensive buses and cable cars.

 The best living is to be found in west Cali.
-This area has many of the best neighborhoods and a wide range of prices… meaning many cheap apartments.
+This area has many of the best neighborhoods and a wide range of prices and one of the cheapest places to live well in South America.

 Santo Domingo, Dominican Republic